kkrt-labs/ef-tests/docs/CONTRIBUTING.md

 - Update the `Cargo.toml` file at the root of the repository, by replacing the blockifier import by `blockifier = { git = "https://github.com/jobez/blockifier.git", rev = "7f00407" }`.
 - In the file `./kakarot-rpc/lib/kakarot/src/kakarot/instructions.cairo`, add the following hint `%{print(ids.opcode, ids.ctx) %}` right after line 65.
 See the following [gist](https://gist.github.com/jobez/42941db9361d81778abd36309dfb60dc#file-instructions-cairo-L68-L70) for more details.
 - From the root of the `kakarot-rpc` repository, run the following: `cd lib/kakarot && STARKNET_NETWORK=starknet-devnet make build && cd ../.. && make RUST_BACKTRACE=1 dump-katana`
-- Now copy the `.katana` folder and copy it inside the ef-tests repository.
+- Now copy the `.katana` folder and paste it inside the ef-tests repository.
 - Finally, update the `Cargo.toml` file at the root of the ef-tests repository, by replacing the blockifier import by `blockifier = { git = "https://github.com/jobez/blockifier.git", rev = "7f00407" }`.
 - Run `make target=your_test_name ef-test`.
 You should see the executed opcodes being printed out.